Multi-Objective Statistical Model Checking using Lightweight Strategy Sampling (extended version): Introduction

 \paragraph{Related work.} Multi-objective PMC uses linear programming~\cite{FKNPQ11,EKVY08} or value iteration~\cite{FKP12,Qua23}.
 It is implemented in \tool{Storm}, \tool{Prism}~\cite{KNP11}, and \tool{ePMC}~\cite{FHLSSTZ22}; see \cite[Section~6]{ABBC+24} for a summary of the state of the art.
 While PMC can provide hard (non-statistical) guarantees, it requires exploration of the model's state space.
 SMC, in contrast, samples instead of exploring, avoiding the state space explosion problem and easily handling models with billions of states~\cite{LL16}.

-The popular SMC tool \tool{Uppaal Smc}~\cite{DLLMP15} can compare the values of two properties.
-No strategy choices are involved here, however; \tool{Uppaal Smc} requires fully stochastic models. \tool{Uppaal Stratego}~\cite{DJLMT15} brings together SMC and nondeterminism: Via real-time model checking~\cite{BCDF+07}, it first finds a \emph{most permissive} (symbolic) strategy satisfying a set of hard constraints.
-Among the choices allowed by this strategy, it uses reinforcement learning (RL)~\cite{DJLL+14} to find a good concrete strategy \wrt a quantity to optimise, which is finally evaluated via SMC.
-In \tool{Stratego}, the hard constraints are non-probabilistic, and come before the optimisation, which is in one dimension only.
-This is a case of \emph{lexicographic objectives} that are to be satisfied in a priority order~\cite{WZM15,HPSSTW21}.
-We in contrast determine the trade-offs between multiple equal-priority probabilistic properties.
-Both \tool{Stratego}'s initial model checking and the RL step store per-state information, potentially limiting scalability.
-This equally applies to other RL-based multi-objective analysis approaches~\cite{ACOD16,HRBK+22}.
-Our approach is constant-memory, avoiding state space explosion entirely.
+\tool{Uppaal Smc}~\cite{DLLMP15} can compare the values of two properties via SMC on a fully stochastic model. \tool{Uppaal Stratego}~\cite{DJLMT15} brings together SMC and nondeterminism: It first finds a \emph{most permissive} strategy for a set of hard constraints via real-time model checking~\cite{BCDF+07}, then among the choices allowed by this strategy, uses RL to optimise a ``soft'' quantity~\cite{DJLL+14}, which is finally evaluated via SMC. \tool{Stratego} thus solves a \emph{lexicographic objectives} problem~\cite{WZM15,HPSSTW21} and performs one-dimensional quantitative optimisation only.
+We, in contrast, determine the trade-offs between multiple equal-priority probabilistic properties.
+We do so in constant memory, while both \tool{Stratego}'s initial model checking and RL store per-state information, potentially limiting scalability.
+The latter equally applies to other RL-based multi-objective analysis approaches~\cite{ACOD16,HRBK+22}.

 The general field of \emph{multi-objective optimisation}~\cite{SK06,NRR14} uses many different techniques such as evolutionary algorithms~\cite{DAPM02,SLN02,VMTD15}, particle swarm optimisation~\cite{PV02}, or ant colony optimisation~\cite{AMAD+25}.
 These are typically applied to functions of real numbers but can be extended to MDPs~\cite{WCL19,ZLXYW22}.
 Like our methods, in finite time, these approaches provide lower bounds only.
 They however require more than constant memory and typically do not offer statistical guarantees.